 Some milestones during this period include:

-• Work is taking place on the measures for the second phase of the Freshwater Delta Plan.
+• Work is taking place on the measures for the second phase of the Freshwater Delta Plan (2022-2027), although completion is proceeding more slowly than planned.
 The Freshwater Delta Programme is testing future strategies and measures for the period after 2027 so that they will be resilient until at least 2050.

-• The Delta Programme is formulating the freshwater objectives for the next period (2028-2033) in more concrete terms and amending them on the basis of regional observations.
-They will be included in the ongoing process for the 2026 periodical evaluation of the Delta Decision.
+• The Delta Programme is formulating the freshwater objectives for the third period (2028-2033) in more concrete terms and amending them on the basis of regional observations.
+They will be included in the ongoing process for the periodical evaluation of the 2026 delta decision.

 Knowledge and research